JaylyDev/ScriptAPI/README.md

 >
 > `@minecraft/server-net` and `@minecraft/server-admin`: Modules that can only be used in [Bedrock Dedicated Servers](https://www.minecraft.net/en-us/download/server/bedrock).
 >
 > `@minecraft/vanilla-data` and `@minecraft/math`: These are external Minecraft libraries published to NPM.
-It is not part of Minecraft's native modules.
+They are not part of Minecraft's native modules.

 There are two ways to use external Minecraft libraries: